npip99/Monereum/README.md

 ## How Monereum Works

 I believe whitepapers to be rather opaque, so I'm providing an explanation of the protocol in a way that should be easier to digest.

+### Keys

+Each public key consists of a view key and a spend key.
+You may give the view key to someone to allow them to see incoming transactions and verify transaction receipts.
+A wallet can have many public keys, and a given view key only works for a single public key.
+The spend key is require to spend the coin.
+Keys are generated such that the view key can be deduced from the spend key.
+Someone with a view key cannot see outgoing transactions.

 ### Transaction Rings